a-fotherby/Omphalos/README.md

 ## Installation

+1. Ensure conda-forge is enabled: https://conda-forge.org/
-1. Inside the Omphalos directory run <code> conda create --name omphalos --file requirements.txt </code>
+2. Inside the Omphalos directory run <code> conda env create --name omphalos --file requirements.txt </code>
-2. <code> conda activate omphalos </code>
+3. <code> conda activate omphalos </code>
-3. Open settings_defaults.py and fill in the paths to your CrunchTope and Omphalos directories respectively.
+4. Open settings_defaults.py and fill in the paths to your CrunchTope and Omphalos directories respectively.
-4. Rename settings_defaults.py to settings.py.
+5. Rename settings_defaults.py to settings.py.
 This won't be tracked when you pull newer versions of Omphalos.

 ### About